-Manual removal and siphoning the tank
+Manual removal and siphoning of the tank

 The best way to kill them is to grab dragonfly or damselfly nymphs with the net and remove them as you see them.
-You can also do a gravel vacuum and suck them out with a syphon.
-Keep monitoring for any new hatch and remove as you see them again.
+You can also do a gravel vacuum and suck them out with a siphon.
+Keep monitoring for any new hatch and remove them as you see them again.

 Unfortunately, you will never know how many of them are already in the aquarium.
 They are masters of disguise.
 It is hard to spot them.
 They will usually just remain still.
 That is why you need to shake/agitate the plants with a net or something.